metricshilab/ivxj/README.md

 * Liao, Mei and Shi (2024): "Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions" [arXiv-link]

-At this current status, it computes the IVXJ estimates and the corresponding $t$-statistics for unbalanced panel data under a simple regression specification.
+At this current status, it computes the IVXJ estimates and the corresponding \\(t\\)-statistics for unbalanced panel data under a simple regression specification.
 It is sufficient to replicate the empirical application in the paper.

 Multivariate regression and long-horizon predictions will be subsumed in future versions.